rohrl/frontprop/README.md

 Such embeddings can then also be used as input for smaller adapter networks, trained in supervised manner for more specific, downstream tasks, for which expected outputs are easily available.

-In Frontprop, there is no separation between training and inference - it only uses forward pass (as opposed to "backprop") and each pass changes the network, to continuously adapt it to incoming data - similar to how organic brains are commonly assumed to work.
+In Frontprop, there is no separation between training and inference - it only uses forward pass (as opposed to "backprop") and each pass may change the network, to continuously adapt it to incoming data - similar to how organic brains are commonly assumed to work.
 Consequently, there is no stop condition for training, and therefore the algorithm natively implements Continual Learning and should be able to naturally handle distribution shifts **[unverified]**, which are present in real world environments.

 In most cases Frontprop should be easy to adapt to modern Neural Network architectures (e.g. CNNs, Transformers), just by replacing backpropagation, without modifications to the model architecture.
 Current implementation includes a [`FpLinear`](./torch_module/FpLinear.py) and [`FpConv2d`](./torch_module/FpConv2d.py) layers, implemented as `torch` modules.
-They can be used to replace its corresponding backpropagation layers (see [Limitations](#limitations)), for easy experimentation with existing architectures.
+They can be used to replace their corresponding backpropagation layers (see [Limitations](#limitations)), for easy experimentation with existing architectures.

 Frontprop should also be less compute/memory demanding **[unverified]**, as it does not have to store activations, nor perform the backward pass.